 \begin{remark} A primitive integral vector $L$ of positive norm $L^2$, in the closure of $\sigma$, defines a big and nef line bundle on every $(\Lambda,\sigma)$-quasipolarized K3 surface $(X,j)$.
 So any such $L$ defines an inclusion of $\mathcal{M}_{\Lambda,h}\hookrightarrow \mathcal{M}_{\Z L}$ by restriction $j\mapsto j\vert_{\Z L}$.
 Every $L\in \Lambda$ of positive square lies in the closure of at least one, but possibly more than one, small cone.

-If one defines $\underline{\cM}_{\Lambda,h}$ as in Definition \ref{def:mqpol}, but allowing any (not necessarily very irrational) choice of vector $h\in \Lambda\otimes \bR$, $h^2>0$, then the space $\cM_{\Lambda,h}$ representing this functor is still a (non-Hausdorff) complex manifold of dimension $20-r$, as in Theorem \ref{qpol-thm}.
-But the fiber of the period map is rather a finite union of $W_x(\Lambda^\perp)$-orbits, one for each small cone $\sigma$ containing $h$ in its closure. \end{remark}
+If one defines $\underline{\cM}_{\Lambda,h}$ as in Definition \ref{def:mqpol}, but allowing any (not necessarily very irrational) choice of vector $h\in \Lambda\otimes \bR$, $h^2>0$, then the space $\cM_{\Lambda,h}$ representing this functor is still a (non-separated) smooth complex analytic space of dimension $20-r$, as in Theorem \ref{qpol-thm}.
+But the fiber of the period map is a finite union of $W_x(\Lambda^\perp)$-orbits, one for each small cone $\sigma$ containing $h$ in its closure. \end{remark}